 TDD Without the Overkill: Why Lightweight TDD Ships Faster

-The senior dev who told you TDD was overkill learned it on a project where the test suite took twenty minutes to run and every PR took two rounds of mock refactoring.
+The senior dev who told you TDD was overkill learned it on a project where the test suite took twenty minutes to run and every PR needed two rounds of mock refactoring.
 So did we.
-What Kent Beck described in 2003 and what most TDD-skeptical engineers we meet call “TDD” in 2026 are not the same practice.
-The loudest “TDD is too slow” complaints we hear in rescue kickoffs describe a workflow that has nothing to do with the cycle Beck laid out.
+The “TDD is too slow” complaints we hear in rescue kickoffs describe a workflow that has nothing to do with the cycle Kent Beck wrote up in 2003.

 The “TDD is overkill” myth comes from heavyweight habits #

-Mocks are the second trap.
-A new developer reads “test in isolation,” wraps each collaborator in a stub, and ends up with a test suite that asserts the structure of the code instead of its behavior.
-Change a method name, twenty tests fail.
-None of them caught a real bug.
-We covered the specific shape of this failure mode in Mock Everything: A Good Way to Sink TDD Testing .
+Watch what happens when a new developer takes “test in isolation” literally.
+They wrap each collaborator in a stub, and the suite ends up asserting the structure of the code instead of its behaviour.
+Rename a method; twenty tests fail, and none of them caught a real bug.
+We walked through the shape of this failure in Mock Everything: A Good Way to Sink TDD Testing .

 What lightweight TDD actually feels like #

-The cycle is short.
 Write one assertion that fails for the right reason.
-Type the smallest method body that makes it green - a hardcoded return value is fine, that is what Sandi Metz means by Shameless Green : code cheap enough to throw away when the next test forces a better shape.
+Type the smallest method body that makes it green - a hardcoded return value is fine, that’s what Sandi Metz means by Shameless Green : code cheap enough to throw away when the next test forces a better shape.
 Commit.
-Refactor only if there is a real duplication to remove, then commit again, separately.
+Refactor only when a real duplication has appeared, then commit again, separately.

 # test